itfellover/Kali_Nethunter_2013_Build/README.md

 https://download.chainfire.eu/897/SuperSU/BETA-SuperSU-v2.67-20160121175247.zip?retrieve_file=1

-Unlock the device and sleep for a minute as you may need to touch the screen to confirm this if not already unlocked.
+The unlock script is then ran against the device and it sleeps for a minute as you may need to touch the screen to confirm this if not already unlocked.

 /bin/bash ./oemUnlock.sh && sleep 1m